-In conjunction with registration in the CCR Database, contractors must also submit their representations and certifications electronically through the Online Representations and Certifications Application (ORCA).
+In conjunction with registration in the Contractor Database, contractors must also submit their representations and certifications electronically through SAM.gov.

 Small Business Innovation Research

 The SBIR program at USDA makes competitively awarded grants to qualified small businesses to support high quality, advanced concepts in research related to scientific programs and opportunities in agriculture.
-The Cooperative State Research, Education and Extension Service (CSREES) administers the SBIR program in USDA.
+The Small Business Innovation Research and Technology Transfer Programs (SBIR/STTP) administers the SBIR program in USDA.

-The Federal Business Opportunities website at www.fbo.gov is the website where the public can obtain information about Government-wide business opportunities greater than $25,000.
+The SAM.gov website is the website where the public can obtain information about Government-wide business opportunities greater than $25,000.
 Synopses of proposed contract actions, solicitations and associated information, and award synopses can be accessed electronically at this site.